 B. for all Augustana coursework in the major - major coursework that is counted in the grade point average includes all work that may count toward the degree such as required supporting courses taken outside of the department and additional elective courses within the department that a student chooses to take beyond what is required.
 Students may choose a minor and the minor must also have a 2.0 gpa.
 III.
 Major.
 A major of at least 24 credits must be completed, including at least 8 credits in 300- and 400-level courses taken at Augustana.
 A major must be declared at the point a student has earned 60 credits.
 Major requirements are given in the Courses and Programs of Study section of this catalog.
 IV.
 General Education Core Requirements.
 Any General Education Core Requirement taken Pass/No Credit will not fulfill the General Core Requirement, with the exception of one HEPE activity course.
 No General education requirement may be replaced with IND/DIR coursework.
 The General Education requirements consist of the following components: A. First-Year Inquiry Program.
 8 credits.
 The core program begins in the first year with FYI or FYH courses, which count toward a student's general studies requirements rather than the academic major or minor program of study.
-All students must complete a single first-year sequence.
+While each first-year sequence is designed to be taught as a single sequence, the college recognizes under rare circumstances students may not complete a single sequence.
+Students must complete both a first year 101 and 102 course to complete the requirement.
 The goals and objectives of the first year liberal studies sequence are specifically designed to address themes and reading unique to each term of study and cannot be substituted or waived based on participation in other programs, coursework or experiences other than those outlined in the above degree requirements.
-The first-year sequence is a stand alone requirement and may not substitute for any other degree or major requirements.
-The first-year sequence includes: 1.
-Fall term: FYI 101 First Year Inquiry (4 credits) or FYH, with a 1 cr.
-FYI-100 advising course, • NOTE!
+The first-year sequence includes 1.
+Fall term: FYI/FYH 101 First Year Inquiry (4 credits), with a 1 cr.
+FYI/FYH-100 advising course, NOTE!
 Transfer students will take a college-writing or Composition I course prior to initial enrollment at the college.
 If an equivalent course is not taken prior to transfer, they must enroll in FYI-101 (please note that AP tests do not meet this requirement).
-All transfer students will take the LSC-300 transfer advising course instead of FYI-100.
-2. Spring term: FYI 102 (4 credits) or FYH 3.
+All transfer students will take the LSC-300 transfer advising course instead of FYI/FYH-100.
+2. Spring term: FYI/FYH 102 (4 credits) 3.
 J-Term: All new first-time, first-year students are required to enroll in an on-campus J-term experience in the first-year of enrollment B. Reasoned Examination of Faith.
 4 credits.

 1. Students must take one Reasoned Examination of Faith course - REF courses are 200-level courses (see course offerings in Arches for specific REF courses).
-The REF course is a stand alone requirement and may not substitute for any other degree or major requirements.
 No other courses will fulfill this requirement.
 2. Students may not take more than one Reasoned Examination of Faith course to count toward degree requirements.
 3. Completion of FYI-101 or FYH-101 (or equivalent) is a prerequisite for the Reasoned Examination of Faith requirement.
 4. Students must complete this requirement before the end of the sophomore year.
 5. Successful completion of the Honors Minor fulfills the Reasoned Examination of Faith requirement.
 C. Learning Perspective Distribution Requirements.
 24 credits.